nelfin/pylint-protobuf/README.md

 ## Known Issues

-`pylint-protobuf` does not support the following concepts from protobuf language:
+`pylint-protobuf` does not currently support the following concepts from the protobuf specification:
  * `oneof` fields
  * repeated fields